 The second priority is being satisfied with good cooperation.
 Collaboration with colleagues and with the above has been considered quite satisfied.
 The third priority is being satisfied with the payment provided by the company.
 The company provides payment in accordance with its work.
 They are quite satisfied because their work is not in vain.
 The fourth priority is satisfied with the promotion given by the company to be the fourth priority.
 Job promotion is considered quite satisfied and makes the spirit of the account officer in Lumajang Regency to get the promoted position.
 The promotion given is to occupy a level above or even higher.
-The last priority is being satisfied with the leadership.
-The assessment is quite satisfied with the leadership of the motivations in carrying out the task, evaluation, and follow-up.
+The last priority is being satisfied with the leadership of the motivations in carrying out the task, evaluation, and follow-up.